Josh-health/BlinkIT-Data-Analysis-project/README.md

 2. Use Pivot Tables and Charts to explore sales trends.
 3. Modify the dashboard to test different filters and insights.

+### Contact
+For any questions or collaborations, feel free to reach out:
+Your LinkedIn
+GitHub:
+Email: jadegbola929@gmail.com